 Post-condition: Verify that the system fails the user account creation.

 Fail creation of the free user account due to the first name omission.
+(Pass.
+Same as TC 2.8)

 Test Steps: Similar to above but the user omits the first name.

 Fail creation of the free user account due to the last name omission.
+(Not performed.
+Same as TC 2.9)

 Test Steps: Similar to above but the user omits the last name.

 Fail creation of the free user account due to the phone omission.
+(Fail.
+Same as TC 2.10)

 Test Steps: Similar to above but the user omits the first name.

 Fail creation of the free user account due to the email omission.
+(Pass.
+Same as TC 2.11)

 Test Steps: Similar to above but the user omits the email.

 Fail creation of the free user account due to a duplicate username (and ensuring the username is case insensitive).
+(Pass.
+Same as TC 2.12)

 Pre-condition: The application is in a new session, not logged in.
 There is already a username “serm” in the system.